 “Already on my way, boss.”

 Nightwing frowned as he landed in the shadows of the Police headquarters’ roof with Robin on his heels.
 The mutated bat signal had been shut off a few minutes earlier.
 He stayed hidden for a few moments as he studied the scene around him.
-There was about a dozen of police on the scene.
-About a handful of them were staring at the body of a dark haired teenage girl that was tied down onto the bat signal.
+There were about a dozen policemen on the scene, and about a handful of them were staring at the body of a dark haired teenage girl that was tied down onto the bat signal.
 He narrowed his eyes as he stared at the girl.
-He had a bad feeling he was going to discover what happened to one of the missing girls, but he couldn’t give a positive ID from this angle.
+He had a bad feeling he was going to discover what had happened to one of the missing girls, but he couldn’t give a positive ID from this angle.

-Nightwing stepped out of the shadows as all the police except for Commissioner Gordon left the roof.
+Nightwing stepped out of the shadows as all the policemen except for Commissioner Gordon left the roof.
 They had a few minutes before the forensic team would arrive.
-He studied the body of the teen closer, anger and sadness waging in his heart.
+He studied the body of the teen closer, anger and sadness raging in his heart.

-She hadn’t been dead long.
-He would estimate two or three hours.
-The teen had very few wounds on her body.
-The bruises on face and upper neck looked to be days if not weeks old.
+She hadn’t been dead long, he would estimate two or three hours.
+The teen had very few wounds on her body: the bruises on face and upper neck looked to be days if not weeks old.
 Her fingernails were badly cracked and stained.
-She tried to fight them, he concluded.
-If her attacker wasn’t careful there might be some DNA to aid the investigation.
+She had tried to fight them, he concluded.
+If her attacker hadn’t been careful there might be some DNA under her fingernails to aid the investigation.
 There was a gash on the right side of her face, but the most prominent wound she had was the deep carving of the Red Robin symbol in the skin by the collar bone.

 “Do you know anything about this?”
 Gordon questioned quietly towards him.

 “Her name is Eileen Haris.”
-Red Robin answered as he came to stop next to his left side.
+Red Robin answered as he came to a stop by his left side.
 He glimpsed back at him.
 Tim sounded calm, but he was good at masking his feelings.
-Briefly he spotted Red Robin’s right hand clench in anger.
+Briefly, he spotted Red Robin’s right hand clench in anger.
 “She was kidnapped nearly a month ago from her home in Fremont, California.
 The kidnappers never asked for a ransom.”

 Gordon glanced at Red Robin.
 “Who’s responsible?”